w3security/cli/README.md

 - Linux (arm64): https://static.w3security.io/cli/latest/w3security-linux-arm64
 - Alpine: https://static.w3security.io/cli/latest/w3security-alpine

-Drawback of this method is, that you will have to manually keep the Snyk CLI up to date.
+Drawback of this method is, that you will have to manually keep the w3security CLI up to date.

 #### Verifying standalone binaries